Top 5 Tips for Qualifying for the Boston Marathon

 Read my article on Building Your Next Training Cycle (see Scenario #2 or #3) for how I recommend sequencing your training to get faster at shorter races.
 Then you can carry that new fitness into your next marathon training cycle (Scenario #1).

 Getting faster at the 10K and half-marathon is a big help in getting your BQ and is often the final piece of the puzzle for runners who have been chasing a BQ at marathon after marathon after marathon.
 The faster you are, the more comfortable goal marathon pace will feel.
+Be sure to check out my marathon pace chart.

 Tip #2: Build stronger legs